cinnamon raisin sourdough bread

 Instructions

-- (NOTE: Times are a suggestion.
-Please adjust as desired according to your schedule.)
-At 9:15 p.m.
+- At 9:15 p.m.
 PREPARE LEVAIN: Place a clean starter jar on a kitchen scale.
 Tare the weight so it reads “0”, then to the jar add 50g mature starter, 200g whole wheat flour and 200g distilled water at room temperature.
 Stir the mixture vigorously until no dry bits of flour remain, then cover the jar loosely with a lid.
 Store in a warm place (such as the oven with the light on) for approximately 10-12 hours.

 - At 8:30 a.m. (next day) PREPARE AUTOLYSE: The next morning, place a medium to large mixing bowl on a kitchen scale.
-Tare the weight so it reads “0”, then to the bowl add 250g levain and 750g distilled water at room temperature.
+Tare the weight so it reads “0”, then to the bowl add 250g levain and 800g distilled water at room temperature.
 Stir the mixture until the levain is completely dissolved.
 Add 800g bread flour and 200g whole wheat flour.
 Mix with your hands until mixture is completely incorporated.
 Cover bowl with plastic wrap and place in a warm place (such as the oven with the light on) for 50 minutes.
-Meanwhile, in a separate medium bowl, soak raisins in room temperature water for 30 minutes to hydrate; drain and pat dry.
+Meanwhile, in a separate medium bowl, cover the raisins with room temperature water and allow to soak for 30 minutes.
+Drain and then pat dry.

 - At 9:20 a.m.
-FINISH THE DOUGH MIX: To the mixing bowl add 20g fine sea salt and remaining 50g distilled water (at temperature calculated as described in this post to achieve final dough temperature of 78°F).
-Add raisins and cinnamon, as well.
+FINISH THE DOUGH MIX: To the mixing bowl add cinnamon, raisins and 20g fine sea salt.
 Mix with your hands until mixture is completely incorporated.
 Cover bowl with plastic wrap and place in a warm place (such as the oven with the light on) for 30 minutes.

 - At 10:30 a.m.
 Perform second set of turns.
 Cover and return to warm place.